Yes, even a beer is a bad idea.

 Some women realize that they drank in the first trimester and assume the damage is done so they keep drinking.
 Drinking in both the first and second trimester increases the odds of hurting your child 61 times, and drinking in all trimesters increases the odds 65 times.

 Mothers: do yourself a huge favor, swallow any shame, and tell pediatricians or psychiatrists about your drinking habits in the months before you knew you were pregnant and after.
 Fathers: as sticky as this may be, you may need to nudge your child’s mother or speak directly to doctors.

 A doctor can help mothers who are currently pregnant and drank early on or after.
 There’s some evidence that taking vitamin A, choline, folate, and iron prior to conception and during pregnancy may help your future baby’s brain development.
 Don’t forget to take your pre-natal vitamin!

 Another reason to fess up is that targeted coaching can make a big difference.
 “You have to raise these kids differently than other children,” Bell says.
 Public programs may help.
 If your child is younger than three, contact your local early intervention system.
 The local elementary school or board of education can steer you towards help even before your child enrolls.

 Medical care possibly can help a child with the right diagnosis.
 It may be worth a try, as long as you stick to supplements that cause no harm.
 Bell gives patients vitamin A, folate, choline, and also omega-3 supplements.
 Research is underway to demonstrate how helpful choline may be to children with symptoms of fetal alcohol spectrum disorder.

 Look for resources and support through the National Organization on Fetal Alcohol Syndrome and the American Academy of Pediatrics.
-For example, consider this workbook for children that explains the symptoms and how to deal with them.

 Christopher Nystuen, MD, MBA